sun2sh/.github/profile/README.md

 ## Getting Started

-The [ONDC Web Portal](https://portal.ondc.org/) serves as a self-service platform that streamlines interaction between ONDC and its network participants across their entire lifecycle.
+The [ONDC Participant Portal](https://portal.ondc.org/) serves as a self-service platform that streamlines interaction between ONDC and its network participants across their entire lifecycle.
 "Network player" encompasses network participants, ecosystem partners, and other entities engaged with ONDC.
 The portal provides access to a range of services for network players, such as self-service onboarding, self-monitored compliance, and self-monitored operations.
-Creating an account on ONDC Web Portal is mandatory for starting your integration with ONDC.
+Creating an account on ONDC Participant Portal is mandatory for starting your integration with ONDC.

+- Watch: [Quick sign-up to integration journey video](https://drive.google.com/file/d/1Kdh1jpa7WiYduxdcxXKLEnwwclDa1eLG/view?usp=sharing) (view at 1.25x playback speed for best results)
+- Reach out to 'portal-support@ondc.org' for any support related queries related to portal

 ## Quick Start Guide